luapower/nw/nw.md

 ### `app:setclipboard(f|data[, format])`

 Clear or set the clipboard.
-Passing `false` clears it, otherwise `data` can be
+Passing `false` clears it, otherwise `data` can be:

   * a string (assuming 'text' format).
-  * a list of strings (assuming 'files' format).
   * a bitmap (assuming 'bitmap' format).
   * a table `{format = ..., data = ...}`.
+  * a list of strings (for format: 'files').

 ## Drag & drop